-Find out about our role in supervising regulated covered bond programmes and regulated covered bonds, key features of the regime and an overview of our stress testing of these programmes.
+Find out about our role supervising regulated covered bond programmes and regulated covered bonds, key features of the regime and stress testing.

 The UK covered bond market was established in July 2003 under a general law framework.
 In March 2008 the Treasury introduced the ‘Regulated Covered Bond Regulations 2008’ (the Regulations), which provide a dedicated legal framework for the UK market.
 The Regulations and RCB Sourcebook were amended respectively in November and December 2011 following consultation feedback from the Treasury and our predecessor organisation, the FSA.
 These amendments came into force in January 2013 and are in line with recommendations published by the European Banking Authority in 2014.

 Certain investors benefit from holding RCBs due to increased UCITS investment limits, preferential capital treatment under Solvency II or preferential prudential risk weightings.
 See more on the benefits for investors below.

 To date, 13 RCB programmes have been registered.
 Some structured (unregulated) covered bond programmes also exist but do not fall within our remit.

 - Barclays Bank plc

 - Co-operative Bank plc